jetbrains-academy/introduction_to_python/Functions/Parameters and call arguments/task.md

 ```text
 Jon Snow
 ```
-However, if you just supply it with one argument during the call:
+However, if you supply it with just one argument during the call:
 ```python
 my_function("Sam")
 ```
-A `TypeError` will be raised:
+`TypeError` will be raised:
 ```text
 TypeError                                 Traceback (most recent call last)
 <ipython-input-29-40eb74e4b26a> in <module>